Xochicalco: History and Exploration

-Xochicalco was founded in about 650 AD by the Olmeca-Xicalanca, which are a Mayan group of traders from Campeche, at a site that gave them an excellent position along several of the major Mesoamerican trade routes.
+Xochicalco was founded in about 650 AD by the Olmeca-Xicallanca, who were a group of Maya traders from Campeche, at a site that gave them an excellent position along several of the major Mesoamerican trade routes.
 The city-state had a population of 10,000 to 15,000 people, many of whom were engaged in craft production and long-distance trade.
 It was an important fortressed commercial and religious center following the decline of the great Meso-American city states.
 The poor farming conditions in the area show that it was likely built for defense purposes and trading.
 The ruins were first described by explorer Antonio Alzate in 1777.
 In 1810, Alexander von Humboldt published a description and illustration of Xochicalco, based on Alzate's description and an engraving published in Mexico City in 1791.
 Emperor Maximilian of Mexico visited the ruins.
 The Temple of the Feathered Serpent was restored by Mexican archaeologist Leopoldo Batres in 1910.
 Major archaeological excavations and further restorations were done in a project from the 1940s through the 1960s by Eduardo Noguera and César Saenz.
 Jaime Litvak King also worked at the site.
 In 1976 archaeologist Kenneth Hirth of Pennsylvania State University began a multi-season fieldwork project in which he mapped the entire site and conducted excavations of houses and obsidian workshops.
 In 1988 a large-scale program of excavation of monumental architecture was initiated by Norberto González Crespo and Silvia Garza of the INAH.
 A new museum was built to house the spectacular finds of this project.

 A 2009 concession granted to Canadian mining company Esperanza Silver threatens the site, according to archaeologist Silvia Garza Tarazona of the Centro del Instituto Nacional de Antropología e Historia (INAH) Morelos.